eliasjacob/dell_deep_learning_genai/README.md

 - **Retrieval Augmented Generation (RAG)**: Understand how retrieval-based methods can enhance the performance and capabilities of generative models.
 - **Tools: Hugging Face, PyTorch/TensorFlow, Langchain, and LlamaIndex**: Get hands-on experience with popular libraries and frameworks for building and deploying generative AI models.

 Throughout the course, you will have the opportunity to work on practical exercises and projects to solidify your understanding of deep learning and generative AI concepts.
-We will provide code examples and resources to support your learning journey.
+I will provide code examples and resources to support your learning journey.

 ## Prerequisites